catseye/Samovar/doc/Samovar.md

 =======

 This is a literate test suite for Samovar, in [Falderal][] format.
-It describes Samovar, and includes examples inline; each example specifies the expected result of running it, so these examples can be run as tests.
-(That's what Falderal does.)
+It describes Samovar, and includes examples inline, which consist of valid Samovar descriptions and what you might expect from running them.

+Falderal can actually run these examples and check that they actually produce these results, so these examples serve as tests.

+However, Samovar only specifies the declarative meaning of a Samovar description, not the operational aspect.
+An implementation of Samovar is allowed to do pretty much whatever it likes.
+However, there are certain behaviours that many Samovar implementations (and in particular, the reference implementation) would be reasonably expected to support, and it is this behaviour which these examples will illustrate.

 [Falderal]: http://catseye.tc/node/Falderal